joshuascodespace/SQL-Projects/README.md

 Test1.sql, Test2.sql, Test3.sql, Test4.sql, Test5.sql, and TestData.sql are all created by myself.
 ERDiagram_Team29.jpeg and ERDiagramMapping_Team29.jpeg were designed by the collective efforts of myself, Sarah Smith, Salma Shire, and Thanmayee Boyapati.
-The constraints in Team29.sql were written by Thanmayee Boyapati, the table creations were written by Sarah Smith, and "INSERT INTO" statements were created by myself.
+The constraints in MakeMedicalDatabase.sql were written by Thanmayee Boyapati, the table creations were written by Sarah Smith, and "INSERT INTO" statements were created by myself.

 ORDER TO RUN:
-  Team29.sql
+  MakeMedicalDatabase.sql
   TestData.sql
   {Any of the Test#.sql files}

 FILE DESCRIPTIONS:
-  Team29.sql:
+  MakeMedicalDatabase.sql:
     -Creates all tables
     -Assigns constraints
     -Populates database with some initial data